Welcome to Year 6!

 After all the hard work, Holly thought it was “really good as you could just relax and let the fun out.”

 As well as having a day of fun and relaxation, the children also got the opportunity to learn about business.
 As part of a homework task, they had to think of questions they wanted to ask the owner.
 They then had a chance to interview her and find out all about how the business had got started.

 It really inspired the children and Millie is now more determined to have her own business designing wedding dresses and Holly was so impressed she thought if she did not want to be a midwife then she would love to have a trampoline park just like Spring City.

 Over half term, all of Year 6 are now going to use all this information to design their own business and very kindly, the owner of Spring City is going to come and help choose a winning business design.

 During the half term, Mr McCullough and Mrs Smith have kindly volunteered some of their spare time to run an exciting Revision Club for some of our year sixes from both classes to come into school and help them work on their Maths, Reading and Writing.

 Next half term:

-After the holiday, Year 6 will be continuing all their preparation for the SATs and also finding out more about conservation linked to their topic of Time Snatchers which they are all excited by.
+After the holiday, Year 6 will be continuing all their preparation for their SATs and also finding out more about conservation linked to their topic of Time Snatchers which they are all excited about.